25 | Reset: What Becomes Available When You Choose to Dissolve

 • Integration support afterward

 • A dieta is a period of intentional abstinence before and sometimes after ceremony, involving withdrawal from multiple forms of nourishment simultaneously: physical, informational, social, sexual, and chemical.
 The five forms are described in the body of this post.
 The purpose is to create conditions where old patterns become visible and new intentions can root.
 In the Fourth Way tradition, this kind of deliberate deprivation is called a "conscious shock."
-Most clients find the information fast (no news, no social media, no entertainment) produces the most surprising results.
+Most clients find the information fast, no news, no social media, no entertainment, produces the most surprising results.
 What you discover when you stop consuming is often more revealing than the ceremony itself.

 • The paradox is described in the body of this post through the giant sequoia example.
-The broader principle: researchers found that ecosystems managed through fire suppression consistently produced more catastrophic outcomes than those allowed natural burn cycles.
+The broader principle: ecosystems managed through fire suppression consistently produced more catastrophic outcomes than those allowed natural burn cycles.
 The metaphor applies directly to emotional life.
 Grief suppressed for decades does not disappear.
 Conflict avoided for years does not resolve.
 The question worth sitting with: where in your life have you been suppressing a small, necessary fire?

 I explored this territory more deeply in Stop Trying to Forgive, my post on what psilocybin and grief teach about why letting go cannot be forced, and in the Grief and the Path Back to Ourselves series, which maps what becomes available when we stop running from loss and let it reshape us.